As identity theft becomes more prevalent in today’s world, we are here to help you take the steps you need to secure your personal information.

 - Contact your financial advisor and the custodians of your financial accounts to inform them of the data breach

 - Change online passwords (banking, financial accounts, email, etc.).
 Make them all strong and unique.
+Add add two-factor authentication if you don't already have it set up

 - Report crime to local police (if items have been stolen, such as laptop, hard drive, purse, etc.)